arjunlol/engine-docs/source/proto-doc.md

 ### Config
 The "Config" message defines the type of Apollo Engine Proxy's JSON configuration file.
 The JSON file encodes one instance of this message, using [standard proto3 JSON mapping](https://developers.google.com/protocol-buffers/docs/proto3#json).

 The proto3 JSON mapping is mostly straightforward, but you may want to pay attention to the rules for specifying a [Duration](https://developers.google.com/protocol-buffers/docs/proto3#json).
+For example, the string "30s" is used to stipulate a 30 second time duration.

 Note that proto3 JSON flattens "oneof" messages, such that: `oneof foobar { bool foo = 1; bool bar = 2; }` is represented as: `{ "foo": true }`.